RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - The plaintiff must be able to point to conduct on the part of the defendant, beyond the ordinary conduct of the business, which makes it just to require the defendant to restore the plaintiff to his or her previous position.
     - Johnson v Smith [2010] NSWCA 306
       - Mother with dementia gifted $540,000 to son.
-      - Gift was notionally for the purpose of giving the son funds to spend on his mother’s wellbeing if she needed it.
+      - Gift was notionally for the purpose of giving the son funds to spend on his mother's wellbeing if she needed it.
       - However, he denied any legal obligation to spend it only on his mother.
       - Was it unconscionable for him to retain the gift unconditionally?
       - it is the attempt to retain the benefit obtained from the special disadvantage of his mother that is the issue.
-      - This may occur because of the unconscientious use of power arising or existing in the circumstances or (as here) the unconscientious attempt to retain the benefit obtained from the person with the special disadvantage.”
+      - This may occur because of the unconscientious use of power arising or existing in the circumstances or (as here) the unconscientious attempt to retain the benefit obtained from the person with the special disadvantage."
   - FAIR, JUST AND REASONABLE
     - Commercial Bank of Australia Ltd v Amadio (1983) 151 CLR 447
       - Unconscionable def